sandermak/java-next-labs/01-modules/02-services-begin/README.md

 The goal is to have a module `client` that we can run, that uses the `Logging` interface as defined in the `logger.api` module.
 There are two service provider modules that must provide `Logging` implementations through the services mechanism.

+Use `./compilerun.sh` to compile and run the code.
+During the steps you'll need to expand this script with new modules to compile.

 ## Step 1
 Ensure that the `logger.client` module compiles, it currently has a compile error because of the import of `Logging`.
 You can fix this by defining the `logger.client` and `logger.api` module descriptors correctly.